wp-plugins/wp-meta-and-date-remover/readme.txt

 == Frequently Asked Questions ==

 = Meta data is still present even after activation.

-Plugin dont work on no standard WP theme.We included simple guide inside the plugin.
+Plugin dont work on non standard WP theme.We included simple guide inside the plugin.
 You can follow the guide to remove meta from your favorite theme.

 == Screenshots ==